 WE NEED YOUR HELP

 We are looking for Volunteer Gardeners to help keep our garden looking lovely.
 You only need a spare hour or two to pop in and help us to keep it looking good It is very tired and needs a bit of care and also volunteers to work in the Cafe.
 Also we would like some volunteers to do some light maintenance work.

 The John Clare Trust purchased John Clare Cottage in 2005, preserving it for future generations.
 The Cottage has been restored, using traditional building methods, to create a centre where people can learn about John Clare, his works, how rural people lived in the early 19th century and also gain an understanding of the environment.

 The Cottage contains examples of his work together with information about his life.
 Some of the rooms have been returned to the style that would have been found in cottages in the early 19th century in rural England.
 The gardens have been redesigned and planted with varieties which would have been seen in Clare’s time.

 The Cottage shop is the perfect place to buy a memento of your visit - we specialise in John Clare books and local art and craft items.
-Why not relax in our lovely cafe and try one of our homemade soups, daily specials, or one of our selection of Clare's cakes.
+Why not relax in our lovely cafe and have coffee and cake.

 We are open Mondays and Thursdays 10am until 2pm

 The Museum will close at 2pm from October until the end of March due to the dark and cold.

 Unfortunately we do not allow dogs in the Cafe where food is prepared but you are welcome to sit in the courtyard with them.